grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

-Now, I've not been to Pulborough before, but I have seen it pop up before during passage months on BirdGuides, when an interesting wader or two drops in for a day or two.
+Now, I've not been to Pulborough before, but I have seen it pop up before during passage months on BirdGuides, when an interesting wader or two drops in for one or more days.

-Going on the RSPB trip should also provide some expert assistance; I'm assuming that there's going to be some sort of group leader who knows their stuff and at least a few other semi-serious folk along for the ride.
+Going on the RSPB trip should provide some expert assistance; I'm assuming there's going to be some sort of group leader who knows their stuff and at least a few other semi-serious folk along for the ride.
 After nearly four months of amateur (average, even) self-guiding, this will make a pleasant change.